 There are many other prefixes in Dutch surnames: In 't Veld (in the field), 't Hart (the heart), De Bakker (the baker), Vennegoor of Hesselink ('Vennegoor' or 'Hesselink').

 In the Netherlands, the spelling of prefixes in surnames varies with the name, but capitalization and interpunction doesn't, and when sorting names, prefixes are not considered.
 For example, Van der Beek and Van de Beek are two distinct names, but Vanderbeek is not used, and both names are sorted under the B, before Beekmans.

-In Belgium, even spelling and interpunction vary with the name, and sorting considers prefixes; in Belgium, Vander Beek, Vanderbeek and Van der Beek are three different names, all sorted under the V.
+In Belgium, on the other hand, capitalization and interpunction are considered to be part of the surname, and sorting considers prefixes; in Belgium, Vander Beek, Vanderbeek and Van der Beek are three different surnames, all sorted under V.

-Fortunately this isn't the node to discuss prefixes in place names (ranging from 's-Gravenhage to Sint-Job-in't-Goor).
+Fortunately, this isn't the node to discuss prefixes in place names (ranging from 's-Hertogenbosch to Sint-Job-in't-Goor).

-Suffice it to say that some software companies specialize in identifying and sorting address data; their activities are entirely based on sorting out this particular problem for others.
+Some software companies specialize in identifying and sorting address data; their business consists of on sorting this mess out for others.